-Special options in Chemical Engineering and Management (5 years), Chemical Engineering and Law (6 years) and Biochemical Engineering and Medicine (7 years) are available to students seeking double degrees in BESc Chemical Engineering and BA in Honours Business Administration (HBA); BESc Chemical Engineering and Law; and BESc Chemical Engineering and Medicine.
+Special options in Chemical Engineering and Management (5 years) and Chemical Engineering and Law (6 years) are available to students seeking double degrees in BESc Chemical Engineering and BA in Honours Business Administration (HBA) and BESc Chemical Engineering and Law.
 Other five year concurrent degree programs with different disciplines and Chemical Engineering are also available.
 The Chemical Engineering Program is an accredited program.

 Engineering Externship Program (EEP)